USDA: Protect Consumers From Deceptive Food Labels

-The Animal Legal Defense Fund, People for the Ethical Treatment of Animals (PETA) and Compassion Over Killing (COK), representing more than 6 million members and supporters, have submitted a joint comment today, as the comment period closes, to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) sharply criticizing the agency’s “Labeling Guideline on Documentation Needed to Substantiate Animal Raising Claims for Label Submissions,” released in September.
+The Animal Legal Defense Fund (ALDF), People for the Ethical Treatment of Animals (PETA) and Animal Outlook (formerly Compassion Over Killing), representing more than six million consumers, submitted a joint comment to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).
+The comment sharply criticizes the agency’s Labeling Guideline on Documentation Needed to Substantiate Animal Raising Claims for Label Submissions.
 Feedback so far has been overwhelmingly critical, and today’s joint comment from the animal protection coalition leads the outcry.

-The Guideline effectively renders any and all animal raising claims meaningless.
+The guideline effectively renders any and all animal raising claims meaningless.
 It allows producers that use standard, industrial production methods to make “humane” or “animal-friendly” claims, while hindering producers that have actually instituted strict standards that come closer to satisfying consumer expectations and likely misleading the large percentage of conscious consumers who are willing to pay extra for products they believe are raised more humanely.

-“The USDA’s approach blatantly violates its statutory duty to protect consumers,” says Animal Legal Defense Fund Executive Director Stephen Wells.
+“The USDA’s approach blatantly violates its statutory duty to protect consumers,” said ALDF Executive Director Stephen Wells.
 “The Animal Legal Defense Fund urges the agency to take steps that genuinely ensure animal products’ and by-products’ labels clarify and inform purchasers, not mislead the public.”

+FSIS is taking a step in the wrong direction with this guideline, which violates the agency’s own statutory mandates and allows producers to use inconsistent claims that will mislead consumers who care about animal welfare.
 The comment is just one voice in a loud outcry against the USDA’s label giveaway to the animal slaughter and by-product industry.
 An online petition from PETA has garnered more than 36,000 signatures, and public interest organizations of many constituencies have weighed in with opposition to FSIS’ industry-friendly proposal.